quartz-technology/dev.to/devops/setup-https-with-nginx-and-certbot/README.md

 The file has been updated by Certbot to serve HTTPS on your dns and also redirect HTTP traffic to HTTPS.
-It may be a bit messy so clean extra space and reorder tab if necessary.
+It may be a bit messy so clean extra spaces and reorder tabs if necessary.

 You can go back on your domain name and see that HTTPS is now enable.